teiid/teiid-syndesis/README.md

 ##### Hostname
 In Minishift, the VM is unable to see hostnames documented in the host OS' /etc/hosts file yet it is possible to resolve IP addresses.
 Only if the hostnames are inserted in the VM's own /etc/hosts will they be resolved correctly.

-##### Openshift Storage Space
+##### OpenShift Storage Space
-Openshift and Docker are responsible for generating a significant amount of content which can fill up HDD space, including docker images and persistent volumes.
+OpenShift and Docker are responsible for generating a significant amount of content which can fill up HDD space, including docker images and persistent volumes.
 If space becomes too low then errors can start to appear.
 Cleaning up docker images in Minishift can require secure-shell into the VM then manually deleting the images using the native docker commands.
 Likewise, persistent volumes can require manually deletion of their directories.

 ##### Memory and Storage Capacity Variables
 By default, Minishift starts with 2GB of memory and 20GB of storage.
 This can quickly prove insufficient for developing syndesis-dv.
 It is advisable to increase these values, eg.